 Eradicates superficial lines and imparts a more youthful expression to the face.

-Observational studies and clinical trials, conducted by the medical profession and others in the nineteenth century, credited massage with numerous benefits including a revitalising effect on muscles.
+Observational studies and clinical trials, conducted by the medical profession and others in the nineteenth century, credited massage with numerous benefits including revitalising muscles.
 Physical therapy doctrine of the period went so far as to suggest that massage was second only to exercise in strengthening muscle tissue.
-As well as the direct effect of massage on the muscles and the nerves that supplied them, improvements in the blood circulation produced by massage was thought to benefit muscles by increasing the amount of nutrients reaching them and by improving the removal of harmful wastes through the lymphatic system.
+As well as the direct effect of massage on the muscles and the nerves that supplied them, the improved circulation produced by massage was thought to benefit muscles by elevating the amount of nutrients reaching them while also increasing the removal of harmful wastes through the lymphatic system.

 Although the muscles receive a certain blood supply, this supply is comparatively small except during activity; consequently, it may be said that “the muscles are well fed only when exercising.”
 When the muscle is inactive, the blood goes around it rather than through it; but the moment activity of the muscle begins, there is a great increase in its blood supply, even before any acceleration in heart activity has occurred.